ian-coccimiglio/skeletal_muscle_toolbox/README.md

-# Skeletal Muscle Imaging Tools
+# Skeletal Muscle Imaging Toolbox
-Distributing tools for scientific skeletal muscle imaging in ImageJ and Fiji.
+Distributing tools and pipelines for scientific skeletal muscle imaging in ImageJ and Fiji.

 ## Table of Contents